marcosvm13/blog/_posts/q-as-an-impure-functional-language.md

 scala> prices.filter(_ < 500f).max
 val res11: Float = 499.88913
 ```
-However, the q approach is radically different, as the next post will show.
+However, the q approach is radically different in the shadows, as the next post
+will show.

 ### Calculating the max price within a whole year

 Again, we find it interesting to generate the random prices from scratch.
 In
-fact, instead of using a longer list of prices, we'll produce a list of prices
+fact, instead of simply using a longer list of prices, we'll produce a list of
-associated to every working day, to keep data tidier.
-Once generated, we'll move
+prices associated to every working day, to keep data tidier.
+Once generated,
-on to the actual calculation of the max value within the brand new structure.
+we'll move on to the actual calculation of the max value within the brand new
+structure.

 #### Generating a whole year of random prices